malav999/mixup/README-Template.md

 ### Prerequisites

+1. Spotify API requires Google chrome web browser.
-The user will need a Spotify premium account in order to play songs on Spotify API.
+2. The user will need a Spotify 'premium account' in order to play songs on Spotify API and access     our website.
+3. Please pause all advertisment and pop up blocker extensions on the web browser.
+4.

 ### Installing

 Steps to take once file is downloaded on local machine:

-Install all npm package modules step 1: npm install
+Install all npm package modules
+Step 1: npm install
-To seed the database with data step 2: npm run seed
+To populate the database with data
+Step 2: npm run seed
+To start server at http://localhost:3000
+Step 3: npm start

 ## Running the tests

-Explain how to run the automated tests for this system

 ### Break down into end to end tests